sinai-igh/admix_phewas/README.md

 Rscript plot_admixture.R 3 #for K3
 Rscript plot_admixture.R 4 #for K4
 ```
 Once you have matched ancestry components based on genetic similarity with reference panels you can apply sample filters.
-Cohort and reference panel selection based on global ancestry componenets is subjective and project-specific.
+Cohort and reference panel selection based on global ancestry components is subjective and project-specific.
 Use the plotted admixture data to remove query samples that have considerable components from ancestries that are not going to be inferred in local ancestry inference.
 Subset reference samples to those with >90\% of the ancestry component being inferred.

 #### 1)  Infer local ancestry ####
 * use merged file prior to ADMIXTURE filtering: merged_query_and_refs_dataset